JohnSharpe/licensed-matches/README.md

 There are many aspects of data integrity that would have to be maintained by the Repository implementations.

-- Parallelism (TODO only include if we find time to implement entity creation endpoints)

-It will be assumed that only one instance of this will run and that the client understands that there may be some delay before creating an entity and being able to retrieve it.

 - System clock

 It will be assumed that the system clock is 'good enough' for any time calculations.

+### If I had more time

+I would actually implement methods to get data into the system and possibly models for various entities like Customer, Tournament and Player.